AET-DevOps25/team-git-push-force/client/src/app/mocks/README.md

 ## 💡 Best Practices

 1. **Development**: Use mocks for rapid UI development
-2. **Testing**: MockApiService for unit tests, interceptor for integration
-3. **Demos**: Enable auto-login for smooth demonstrations
-4. **Debugging**: Use verbose logging to trace API interactions
+2. **Testing**: Direct service injection provides predictable behavior
-5. **Performance**: Reduce mockDelay for faster development cycles
+3. **Performance**: Reduce mockDelay for faster development cycles
+4. **Debugging**: Clear service boundaries make issues easier to trace

 ## 🆘 Troubleshooting

 ### Mock API not working?
 - Check `environment.useMockApi` is `true`
-- Verify interceptor is registered in `app.config.ts`
+- Verify ApiService is routing to MockApiService
 - Look for console errors in developer tools

 ### Authentication issues?
-- Use provided test credentials
+- Use provided test credentials exactly as listed
+- Mock tokens start with 'mock-token-' and never expire
-- Check network tab for actual HTTP requests
+- Check localStorage for stored auth data
-- Verify token storage in browser developer tools

 ### Missing data?
 - Mock data resets on browser refresh
-- Use provided helper functions to seed test data
-- Check console for mock state information
+- All operations are in-memory only during session
+- Changes persist only within the current browser session

+## 🚧 Known Limitations

+- Mock data is session-only (resets on refresh)
+- No persistent storage simulation

 ---